 Sending Sensitive Information with a VPN

 One of the most common reasons an individual or business might invest in a VPN is to increase the security of private information they send to others in their network.
 Even private and business networks might have security leaks that VPNs can defend against.
 This is especially important for financial transactions, which require higher levels of security to better protect private information from hackers or bots.
-Whether it’s medical data or something as sensitive as a social security number, a VPN can effective hide it.
+Whether it’s medical data or something as sensitive as a social security number, a VPN can effectively hide it.

 If you have a VPN installed, a cybercriminal may still be able to identify that a connection exists, but they will not be able to monitor your activity while you are on it.
 This encryption can help keep your sensitive data safe and out of the hands of those who hope to steal your identity or private information.